 Make sure not to go too short (meaning not to mention a possibility that you did a free test for the fifth time in a row).

 Great follow-up writing is not easy.
-Sometimes the primary email is strong enough to call it a day after it gets stronger.
+Sometimes the good follow-up email after an interview is strong enough to call it a day after it gets stronger.
 Prevent it!

 This can be helpful if you ask during an interview about the appointment timeline here.
 (If the company interviewed you in March, they said they had no decision by mid-April, so stop sending your note until then.

 The road to successful cold email promotion is solid.
-One of the strategic hurdles to overcome is the decision to follow the use of email samples after you receive no response
+One of the strategic hurdles to overcome is the decision to follow the norm of sending a sample follow-up letter after an interview after you receive no response.

 Some recent studies have shown that if your first email is unanswered, there is still a 1-in-4 chance that answers follow expectations.
 But according to YESWAR, over 70% of cool email campaigns will stop after the first email.

-Which means if you don’t follow through, you’re losing a big part of your business.
-A polite follow up email sample can increase job success rate.
+This means if you don’t follow through, you’re losing a big part of your business.
+A polite follow-up email sample can increase the job success rate.

 The need to follow up on cool emails is undeniable.

-So make it as easy as possible for people to reply by incorporating their answers into your template.
+So make it as easy as possible for people to reply by incorporating their answers into your template and appropriate interview follow-up subject line.

 Completing a question about agency direction will prompt your prospect to answer yes or no with a concrete answer: ‘Yes, we have decided on another strategy’, ‘No, we still want’